Towards Immersive Humanitarian Visualizations: Promoting Effective Altruism

 \section{Promoting Effective Altruism}

-Here I argue that to be really effective, future immersive humanitarian visualizations will need to be based on the principle of effective altruism.
+\fbox{ \parbox{0.96\linewidth}{ 2024 update: in the light of revelations about serious problems in some branches of the effective altruism movement, I no longer support the movement as a whole (more info at \href{https://dragice.fr/ea.html}{https://dragice.fr/ea.html}). }} Here I argue that to be really effective, future immersive humanitarian visualizations will need to be based on the principle of effective altruism.
 But before I explain effective altruism, I will first motivate its importance by discussing the limits of storytelling.